lrug/lrug.org/source/lrug_root/meetings/april-2009-meeting/index.html.md

 ---
+created_at: 2009-03-23 23:05:57 Z
+published_at: 2009-03-23 16:05:57 Z
+status: Published
+slug: april-2009-meeting
 parts: []

-updated_at: 2013-02-12 23:09:25 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: april-2009-meeting
-created_at: 2009-03-23 23:05:57 Z
 breadcrumb: April 2009 Meeting
-published_at: 2009-03-23 16:05:57 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:25 Z
 ---

 The next meeting of LRUG will be on Monday the 20th of April, from 6:30pm to 8:00pm.
 As usual our hosts [Skills Matter](http://skillsmatter.com/) will provide the space at [their overflow venue](http://skillsmatter.com/location-details/home/326/23) (if you've never been you can use this [handy map](http://maps.google.co.uk/maps/ms?ie=UTF8&hl=en&msa=0&msid=110079876098346406496.000447c8b0590d82aef55&ll=51.523551,-0.105325&spn=0.00534,0.009109&z=17) to find it).
 On very busy nights we've had to turn people away, so make sure that you do <a href="#apr09registration">register your attendance early</a> to avoid this.